ChrisLeon84/Higgs-Boson-Challenge/README.md

 # Higgs-Boson-Challenge
-Kaggle competition to find Higgs boson
+Kaggle competition to find Higgs boson using machine learning.

 ### Goal
 Create a machine learning particle identifier that accurately classifies events as Higgs or background.